-If you’re like most people I’ve met who’ve had a chance to see the Longines Spirit Zulu Time (admittedly, they are very few; the watch is only launching to the public today), the first thing you probably thought is “Wow, that’s pretty sharp,” then followed it up with a question: “What the bloody hell is Zulu Time, anyway?”
+If you’re like most people I’ve met who’ve had a chance to see the Longines Spirit Zulu Time, the first thing you probably thought is “Wow, that’s pretty sharp,” then followed it up with a question: “What the bloody hell is Zulu Time, anyway?”

 As those with a background in either the armed forces or aviation (or both) likely know, “Zulu” is the radio transmission articulation for the letter “Z” (like “Alpha” for A, “Tango” for T, etc.) and the letter “Z” is used in military jargon to denote time based on the prime meridian in Greenwich, England, the longitudinal line that separates the Eastern and Western Hemispheres.
 Essentially, Zulu Time means the same thing as GMT (Greenwich Mean Time) or the more modern term, UTC (Universal Time Coordinated), albeit expressed in a more historically adventurous idiom, and a watch that displayed the time in this manner was particularly useful for early aviators before the rise of electronic guidance systems.
 Thus it is fitting that Longines uses the term for this latest model from its Spirit collection, a watch family that takes its inspiration primarily from aviation watches that the Swiss brand produced in the early 20th century that were worn by pioneering pilots like Amy Johnson, Clyde Pangborn and Hugh Herndon.
 What makes the Longines Spirit Zulu Time extra special is that it’s not only the first model in the Spirit collection equipped with this dual-time function but it also carries an all-new proprietary movement inside.